FAQGURU/FAQGURU/topics/en/webpack.md

 * https://webpack.js.org/concepts/loaders/

 [[↑] Back to top](#Webpack)
 ### What are some advantages of using webpack-dev-server over simple "http" server or "nginx"?
-(Senior)

 The **webpack-dev-server** is a little Node.js Express server, which uses the webpack-dev-middleware to serve a webpack bundle.